Paropts01/Deli-Kitchen-P3/Miscellaneous/ReadMe.md

 # Installation
-- Download or clone this repository.
+- Download or clone this repository from github.
-- Open the index.html file in any modern browser.
+- Open the folder using any developing tool but reccomended one is visual studio.
-- No server setup is required (static website).
+- No server setup is required .

 # Dependencies
 - Font Awesome -> for icons